Rabie45/PIC16f-Framework-Drivers/README.md

-# PIC16f877a-Framework
+# PIC16F-Framework & Driver
- this is my own Framework for PIC16F877A microcontroll
+- This is my own Framework for PIC16F877A & PIC16F1828  Microcontroller

- this framework consists of 3 parts that you can found in Libs directory:
- 1-configrations:
-have configrations for Ports(porta,b,c,d) in the microcontroll

-2-util:
-have fuinction used to set a spacific bit or register with 1 or 0

-3-port:
-that have the addresses of the ports (see the datasheet)

-4-pins:
-this functions used by the framework user to make the port OR pin input or output high or low
+## This framework have multiple tested drivers:

+ - ADC (Analog to digital conversion)

+ - SPI (Serial prephiral interface)

+ - Timer